By the end of this section, you will be able to:

-Many people conflate sexual orientation with gender identity because of stereotypical attitudes that exist about gay and lesbian sexuality.
-In reality, these are two related, but different, issues.
-Gender identity refers to one’s sense of being male or female.
+Many people conflate sexual orientation with gender identity because of misconceptions and attitudes that exist about sexuality.
+In reality, these are two related, but different, aspects of who we are.
+Gender identity refers to one’s sense of being male, female, neither of these, both of these, or another gender.
 Generally, our gender identities correspond to our chromosomal and phenotypic sex, but this is not always the case.
 Transgender people’s gender identity differs from the sex they were assigned at birth.
 Transgender people may use a range of terms to describe themselves, including abbreviations (e.g. trans) or terms such as non-binary.

 Cultural Factors in Sexual Orientation and Gender Identity

 Issues related to sexual orientation and gender identity are very much influenced by sociocultural factors.
 Even the ways in which we define sexual orientation and gender vary from one culture to the next.
-While in the United States heterosexuality has historically been viewed as the norm, there are societies that have different attitudes regarding gay behavior.
-In fact, in some instances, periods of exclusively homosexual behavior are socially prescribed as a part of normal development and maturation.
+While in the United States heterosexuality has historically been viewed as the norm (making it a heteronormative society), there are societies that have different attitudes regarding LGBTQ people.
+In fact, in some instances, periods of exclusively same-sex sexual behavior are socially prescribed as a part of normal development and maturation.
 For example, in parts of New Guinea, young boys are expected to engage in sexual behavior with other boys for a given period of time because it is believed that doing so is necessary for these boys to become men (Baldwin & Baldwin, 1989).

 There has historically been a two-gendered culture in the United States.
-We have tended to classify an individual as either male or female.
+We have tended to classify an individual as either male or female according to the sex they were assigned at birth, leading the United States to be considered a cisnormative society.
 However, in some cultures there are additional gender variants resulting in more than two gender categories.
 For example, in Thailand, you can be male, female, or kathoey.
-A kathoey is an individual who would be described as intersexed or transgender in the United States (Tangmunkongvorakul, Banwell, Carmichael, Utomo, & Sleigh, 2010).
-Intersex is a broad term referring to people whose bodies are not strictly biologically male or female (Hughes, et al. 2006).
-Intersex conditions can present at any time during life (Creighton, 2001).
-Sometimes a child may be born with components of male and female genitals, and other times XY chromosomal differences are present (Creighton, 2001; Hughes, et al. 2006).
+A kathoey is an individual who would be described as intersex or transgender in the United States (Tangmunkongvorakul, Banwell, Carmichael, Utomo, & Sleigh, 2010).

 The Case of David Reimer